Harston Village Hall Trust

 19. Alcoholic drinks may be served free.
 The sale of alcoholic drinks will only be permitted where this is clear on the Booking Form and subsequently agreed by the Booking Secretary.
 The Hirer shall be responsible for obtaining any licence that may be needed for the sale or consumption of alcoholic drinks.

 20. It is requested that where music is played the noise is kept to a reasonable level so that annoyance is not caused to residents in the vicinity of the Hall.
-All music must cease by 23.00pm (Monday - Saturday).
-It is especially important on warm evenings when windows may need to be open that they are kept to the minimum and on no account may the fire door by the stage be left open.
+No bands or groups are allowed and any amplified music equipment such as Discos MUST plug in to the dedicated power sockets at the back of the stage.
+There is a noise / sound limiter system operating in the Hall including a cut out sensor on the fire door.
+Hirers are requested to advise their music entertainment of this and discuss the impact of such a system on their event.
+The hall offers a bespoke audio system which hirers can use to input music from lap tops / mobile devices via Bluetooth or 3.5mm mini jack..
+Microphone inputs are available as are XLR sockets for Disco equipment.
+Radio microphones are also available for hirers.
+All music must cease by 23.00pm (Monday - Saturday).and 22.00pm Sunday.
+On no account may the fire door by the stage be left open.
 It is the responsibility of the Hirer to comply with the law and byelaws in this respect with regard to decibel limits in residential areas.

 21. The Hirer is requested to consider other Hirers using the Hall at the same time.